Here we've summarised the various loans, grants and finance being made available to businesses affected by the pandemic.

 In addition to the points on this page, there are also various deferrals of tax payment deadlines and reliefs currently in place.
 For a comprehensive list of support measures which have been introduced to support businesses in the current climate, see here.

-Self-Employed Income Support Scheme – A fifth grant covering May 2021 to September 2021 will be open to claims from late July 2021
+Self-Employed Income Support Scheme – The online claims system for the fifth grant covering May 2021 to September 2021 is now open.

 The Coronavirus Job Retention Scheme